Generalized Josephson effect in an asymmetric double-well potential at finite temperatures: Generalized Josephson effect

 On its way to ultra-cold temperatures the many-particle bosonic system undergoes different cooling stages of characteristic temperatures.
 The first stage is the formation of a longitudinal supersonic beam with a narrow velocity distribution (about $T \propto 8$ K) \cite{smalley1977molecular}.
-As shown in Table \ref{Table_exp} for these temperatures first restrictions to $f$ become recognizable.

 If lower temperatures are pursued, the beam can be placed in a magneto-optical trap (MOT) and can be laser-cooled to temperatures of $T \propto 2.5 \times 10^{-4}$ K \cite{phillips1991optical}.
-In this regime the limitations on $\delta N_{LR}$ and $f$ sensitively depend on the particle number, ranging from $N \propto 10^{4} - 10^{6}$ in typical experiments \cite{Smerzi1997, rudolph2015high, sewell2010atom, Salasnich_1999, Albiez_2005, PhysRevA.55.4318}.
-While for $10^4$ particles we still find that population imbalances up to $\delta N_{LR}\approx N$ are allowed, the upper limit on $\delta N_{LR}$ decreases rapidly when more particles are considered.
-Same holds true for the degree of fragmentation $1-f$, which is barely restricted for low particle numbers, and tends to zero when more particles are considered.
+In this regime the $f$ parameter sensitively depends on the particle number, ranging from $N \propto 10^{3} - 10^{6}$ in typical experiments \cite{Smerzi1997, rudolph2015high, sewell2010atom, Salasnich_1999, Albiez_2005, PhysRevA.55.4318,PhysRevLett.118.230403}.
+While for $10^3$ particles we see that the amplitude of Josephson oscillations is restricted to maximally $0.5 \%$ of all particles, for $10^6$ this amplitude is barely restricted.

 At the next cooling stage the atoms are placed in an optical dipole trap reaching typical temperatures in the range of $T \propto 10^{-6} $ K \cite{prentiss1989effect}.
-Here the behavior of both parameter limits can be estimated with $\delta N_{LR}\sim 1/\sqrt{N}$ and $1-f\sim 1/N$.
+For low particle numbers $\propto 10^3$, in this regime, it is necessary to use not the standard, but the generalized Josephson equations with a degree of fragmentation of $1 - f \approx 0.25$ (see Table~\ref{Table_exp}).
+To describe such a cold (but not yet ultra-cold) Bose gas correctly is of interest for modern precision metrology \cite{unnikrishnan2018bose}.

-Finally, evaporative cooling and adiabatic expansion can lead to the BEC formation at $T \propto 10^{-8}$ K \cite{anderson1995observation} and only small imbalances $\delta N_{LR}\ll N$ and deviations from $f=1$ are allowed, regardless of which particle number is considered.
-Moreover, almost all particles are condensed in the ground state, such that $\delta N_{01} \approx \alpha_{00} \approx N$.
+Finally, evaporative cooling and adiabatic expansion can lead to the BEC formation at $T \propto 10^{-8}$ K \cite{anderson1995observation} with almost all particles condensed in the ground state, such that $\delta N^i_{01} \approx N$.
 In this regime the system is almost fully coherent and can be represented by a single wave-function to good approximation.
 Here, the standard Josephson equations are sufficient to describe the dynamics of the many-particle system.
-However, in this regime our model imposes a restriction on the maximum amplitude of Josephson oscillations, that originates form the theoretical considerations of the effective density matrix, and can be tested experimentally.
+In the BEC regime our model puts no significant restriction on the amplitude of Josephson oscillations, in agreement with the experimental observations \cite{Smerzi1997, sewell2010atom, Albiez_2005, PhysRevA.55.4318, PhysRevLett.118.230403}.